 Sanitary Sewer System GIS Asset Inventory and Hydraulic Modeling

 Sanitary sewer issues such as collection and conveyance, capacity, management, operations, wet weather system impacts, maintenance, and expansion created a need for a holistic analysis providing clear and quantifiable solutions for the City of Indianola.
-It was decided in August 2013 that a hydraulic model of the City’s sanitary system was necessary to integrate rainfall impacts with existing sanitary sewer flows to provide Indianola with the information needed to make informed infrastructure decisions.
+It was decided that a hydraulic model of the City’s sanitary system was necessary to integrate rainfall impacts with existing sanitary sewer flows to provide Indianola with the information needed to make informed infrastructure decisions.
 In order to create this model, however, a comprehensive data collection effort for the entire City’s sanitary system was necessary.

 This inventory, consisting predominantly of manhole inspections, involved not only collecting high-accuracy locations and depths on system assets but also collecting additional attributes, such as asset sizes, materials, and condition ratings.
 All of this data was collected in the field using mobile Geographic Information Systems (GIS) technology equipped with custom collection forms built to maximize efficiency and minimize user error.
 This field data was synced daily with a project GIS database designed both to accommodate the field data and the subsequent analysis outputs from the SewerGEMS modeling software.